Burlington Stores (NYSE:BURL) Issues FY 2022 Earnings Guidance

 Burlington Stores (NYSE:BURL – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.70-$4.30 for the period, compared to the consensus EPS estimate of $5.70.
 The company issued revenue guidance of -.
 Burlington Stores also updated its Q3 2022 guidance to $0.36-$0.66 EPS.

-Burlington Stores (NYSE:BURL – Get Rating) last released its quarterly earnings data on Thursday, August 25th.
-The company reported $0.35 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.23 by $0.12.
-Burlington Stores had a net margin of 1.85% and a return on equity of 45.72%.
-The firm had revenue of $1.98 billion for the quarter, compared to the consensus estimate of $2.03 billion.
-During the same period last year, the firm earned $1.94 earnings per share.
-The company’s quarterly revenue was down 10.3% on a year-over-year basis.
-On average, equities analysts predict that Burlington Stores will post 4 earnings per share for the current fiscal year.
+Burlington Stores (NYSE:BURL – Get Rating) last announced its earnings results on Thursday, August 25th.
+The company reported $0.35 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.23 by $0.12.
+Burlington Stores had a return on equity of 45.72% and a net margin of 1.85%.
+The business had revenue of $1.98 billion for the quarter, compared to analysts’ expectations of $2.03 billion.
+During the same period last year, the firm posted $1.94 earnings per share.
+The business’s revenue for the quarter was down 10.3% on a year-over-year basis.
+As a group, equities analysts forecast that Burlington Stores will post 4.02 earnings per share for the current fiscal year.

-A number of hedge funds have recently bought and sold shares of the business.
-Vanguard Group Inc. grew its position in Burlington Stores by 0.6% in the first quarter.
-Vanguard Group Inc. now owns 5,884,904 shares of the company’s stock worth $1,072,053,000 after acquiring an additional 33,036 shares during the period.
-Wellington Management Group LLP grew its position in Burlington Stores by 1.9% in the first quarter.
-Wellington Management Group LLP now owns 999,412 shares of the company’s stock worth $182,064,000 after acquiring an additional 18,372 shares during the period.
-Clearbridge Investments LLC grew its position in Burlington Stores by 112.1% in the first quarter.
-Clearbridge Investments LLC now owns 565,509 shares of the company’s stock worth $103,019,000 after acquiring an additional 298,837 shares during the period.
-Northern Trust Corp grew its position in Burlington Stores by 0.7% in the first quarter.
-Northern Trust Corp now owns 453,012 shares of the company’s stock worth $82,526,000 after acquiring an additional 2,944 shares during the period.
-Finally, 1832 Asset Management L.P. grew its position in Burlington Stores by 117.0% in the first quarter.
-1832 Asset Management L.P. now owns 350,835 shares of the company’s stock worth $63,062,000 after acquiring an additional 189,158 shares during the period.
+A number of hedge funds have recently modified their holdings of the stock.
+Vanguard Group Inc. boosted its stake in shares of Burlington Stores by 0.6% in the first quarter.
+Vanguard Group Inc. now owns 5,884,904 shares of the company’s stock worth $1,072,053,000 after buying an additional 33,036 shares during the last quarter.
+Wellington Management Group LLP boosted its stake in shares of Burlington Stores by 1.9% in the first quarter.
+Wellington Management Group LLP now owns 999,412 shares of the company’s stock worth $182,064,000 after buying an additional 18,372 shares during the last quarter.
+Clearbridge Investments LLC boosted its stake in shares of Burlington Stores by 112.1% in the first quarter.
+Clearbridge Investments LLC now owns 565,509 shares of the company’s stock worth $103,019,000 after buying an additional 298,837 shares during the last quarter.
+Northern Trust Corp boosted its stake in shares of Burlington Stores by 0.7% in the first quarter.
+Northern Trust Corp now owns 453,012 shares of the company’s stock worth $82,526,000 after buying an additional 2,944 shares during the last quarter.
+Finally, 1832 Asset Management L.P. boosted its position in Burlington Stores by 117.0% during the first quarter.
+1832 Asset Management L.P. now owns 350,835 shares of the company’s stock worth $63,062,000 after purchasing an additional 189,158 shares in the last quarter.
 Hedge funds and other institutional investors own 99.79% of the company’s stock.

 Burlington Stores, Inc operates as a retailer of branded apparel products in the United States.
 The company provides fashion-focused merchandise, including women's ready-to-wear apparel, menswear, youth apparel, footwear, accessories, toys, gifts, and coats, as well as baby, home, and beauty products.